 Where do I dispose of medical waste?

 WHO reports that “Every year an estimated 16 billion injections are administered worldwide, but not all of the needles and syringes are properly disposed of afterwards.”
-This illustrates just one aspect required in the proper disposal of medical waste, ie. the correct use of sharps containers.
+This illustrates just one aspect required in the proper disposal of medical waste, ie. the correct use of waste containers or sharps containers.

 This is alongside delivering a comprehensive range of waste disposal and management solutions for almost any type of waste or waste-related requirement.
 We are referring to our total waste management solution.